Cog-Creators/Red-DiscordBot/docs/host-list.rst

 .. warning::
-    Due to their inability to handle Red's data structure and meet the conditions of being a supported platform; platforms such as Heroku, Pterodactyl, repl.it, Termux, LXC and alike are **NOT** officially supported.
+    Due to their inability to handle Red's data structure and meet the conditions of being a supported platform; platforms such as Heroku, Pterodactyl, repl.it, Termux and alike are **NOT** officially supported.
     Docker support found in GitHub is also a work in progress and not ready for daily use.
 Workarounds for getting Red running on those platforms are imperfect due to Red's nature.
 You will not be able to receive